DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 To **host Git** (and get a nice Github-ish frontend) we use [Forgejo](https://forgejo.org/), a fork of [Gitea](https://gitea.io/).
-It's written in Go and is just a single executable with few external dependencies (it needs a database, but supports [sqlite](https://sqlite.org/index.html), which should be more than adequate for our needs).
+It's written in Go and is just a single executable with few external dependencies (it needs a database, but supports [sqlite](https://sqlite.org/index.html), which should be good enough for up to at least 10 users[^sqlite]).
 It can store the LFS data directly in the filesystem on the servers disk, but also supports storing it in S3-compatible (external) object storage.

 We work decentralized, most people at home, so the server needs to be accessible over the